Diabetic Diet: 5 Tips to Successfully Manage the Holidays

 - Stay hydrated.
 Having a bottle of water before sitting down to enjoy the meal will help create a sensation of fullness, making it less likely that you’ll be tempted to overindulge.

 - Remain active.
 Following a heavy meal, defy the urge to settle into the recliner and watch TV shows or nap; instead, provide help with washing dishes, play an active game with the children, or take a walk in the brisk fall air.

 If in spite of these strategies you end up overindulging or making less-than-healthy selections, be kind and forgiving to yourself.
 Bear in mind that tomorrow is a new day to pick up healthy habits again.
 Keep a close watch on your blood sugar to make sure levels stay in the appropriate range and to avoid the potential for serious health issues for diabetics, such as diabetic ketoacidosis, which could cause a hospitalization and surely put a damper on the holiday spirit.

-Reach out to the home health care professionals at Montebello Home Care to learn more diabetic diet-friendly tips, for assistance with preparing healthy meals, providing medication reminders, support to engage in physical activity programs, and much more!
+Reach out to one of the top home health agencies in Beaumont, TX, Montebello Home Care, to learn more diabetic diet-friendly tips, for assistance with preparing healthy meals, providing medication reminders, support to engage in physical activity programs, and much more!
 We’re here for you throughout the holiday season and beyond to empower seniors to live their best possible lives.
 Email or call our care team at 409-276-7576 to request a free in-home consultation today or to learn more about how our award-winning services for home health in Beaumont, TX and the surrounding areas can help!
 Visit our Service Area page to see all of the Texas communities we serve.